These are some of the cymatic images I was able to capture using the high-speed camera methods described below:

 I used a metal screw as it was a far less messy alternative to liquids whilst I was getting my timings right.
 The constraints I decided to work to were if the screw was still upright it was before the sound tone vibration reached the speaker then the exposure was too soon.
 Likewise if the screw flew off it was too late.
 Expect to spend a lot of your set up time on this part of the process as once the lighting and the timings have been set, you will be all set to go with the creativity.

-After I had captured the photograph of the screw I then was able to change to liquids and started with the cornflower.
+After I had captured the high-speed camera photograph of the screw I then was able to change to liquids and started with the cornflower.

 Unfortunately after several attempts I realised nothing actually happened with Corn flour/starch so I decided to try other non newtonian liquids and came across a good consistency in shampoo and body lotion.